viamrobotics/docs/docs/extend/modular-resources/configure.md

    {{<imgproc src="extend/modular-resources/configure/add-component-by-name.png" resize="400x" declaredimensions=true alt="The add a component modal showing results for the intel realsense module ">}}

-1. After selecting the modular component, click the **+ Add Module** button, enter a name for your modular component, and click **Create** to add it to your robot.
+1. After selecting the modular component, click the **Add Module** button, enter a name for your modular component, and click **Create** to add it to your robot.

    {{<imgproc src="extend/modular-resources/configure/add-component-screen.png" resize="400x" declaredimensions=true alt="The add a component modal showing results for the intel realsense module ">}}